gbenroscience/SimplerJackson/README.md

 Parsing values from a json response from wherever, Encoding and Decoding whole classes to and from JSON

 Jackson does all this well, but at a cost.
-Some of these task can be a tad complex.
+Some of these tasks can be a bit complex or repetitive.

 So SimplerJackson shamelessly marries the best of Jackson and the simplicity of org.json's syntax to get a quick, yet easy to use library.

+We give you JSONObject and JSONArray for building json objects and arrays from the ground up and for parsing json strings.

+We give you a Converter class also to make json encoding and decoding of whole java classes as simple as a method call within that class.

 Here are simple examples: